Evandro Agazzi

-Evandro Agazzi (born 1934) is an Italian philosopher and professor at the University of Genoa.
+Evandro Agazzi (born 23 October 1934) is an Italian philosopher and professor at the University of Genoa.
 His fields of interest are ethics of science and technology, logic, metaphysics, philosophy of language, philosophy of science, philosophical anthropology, and systems theory.

 Education

-He is a graduate of the University of Milan where he studied physics and the Catholic University of Milan where he earned a Ph.D. in philosophy in 1957.
-Agazzi also did post graduate work at Oxford and the universities of Marburg and Münster.
+Agazzi is a graduate of the University of Milan, where he studied physics and the Catholic University of Milan where he earned a Ph.D. in philosophy in 1957.
+Agazzi also did postgraduate work at Oxford and the universities of Marburg and Münster.

 Teaching

 Agazzi taught mathematics at Genoa, and philosophy of science and mathematical logic at the Catholic University of Milan.
 He then was named professor of the philosophy of science at Genoa in 1970.
 He was named chair of philosophical anthropology, philosophy of nature and philosophy of science at the University of Fribourg in 1979.
 He has served as visiting professor at the University of Düsseldorf, the University of Berne, the University of Pittsburgh, Stanford University, and the University of Geneva as well as other institutions of learning.